gustavoborges25/gusgo-registration/README.md

-# Gusgo - Registration
+# Gusgo - Person

-Microservice that manages the registration legal entities(business person) or natural persons(individual person).
+Microservice that manages the registration juridical and natural person.

 ## Description